rss21www/rss2021/index.md

     </tbody>
   </table>

-#  The website of the 2020 RSS conference can be found [here](http://osurobotics.github.io/rss2020).
-  The website of the 2020 RSS conference can be found [here](/2020).
+The website of the 2020 RSS conference can be found [here](https://roboticsconference.org/2020).

 {% comment %}